Geological field report

 Type Locality:

-The Chinji Village in the Campbellpur district has been designated as the type locality of the formation.
+in the Campbellpur district has been designated as the type locality of the

 Reported Lithology: